 Creating dementia-friendly communities, improves access to social activities and opportunities for engagement including employment and volunteering.
-Each dementia-friendly community will look different but may include simple changes such as training staff to better communicate with people living with dementia, providing volunteering and employment opportunities for people living with dementia, and providing access to social activities.
+Each dementiafriendly community will look different but may include simple changes such as training staff to better communicate with people living with dementia, providing volunteering and employment opportunities for people living with dementia, and providing access to social activities.

 "Respect for the individual.
 By having an inclusive community that is accountable for its actions.
 By having strong advocacy assistance if needed.
-By ensuring quality standards are maintained in all care environments i.e. home care and residential care.
+By ensuring quality standards are maintained in all care environments.
 By ensuring appropriate checks are made of all places providing care and services to people with disabilities.
-By treating others as you would want to be treated yourself!" - person living with dementia
+By treating others as you would want to be treated yourself!" - Person living with dementia